MAPSuio/UPC-H14/ssnw/problem.md

 ## Constraints

 Our server is using the protocol described here.
-It is important that you use the same length of all fields, and send then via network order endian if neasesary.
+It is important that you use the same length in all fields, and send then via network order endian if necessary.
 ![](../images/protocol.png)

 ## Sample input